The FineStreak Blog

 Under stress, even your best habits crumble while your worst ones roar back to life.
 This isn't weakness - it's neuroscience.
 Here's why stress triggers habit reversion and how to build habits that hold up when life gets hard.

-Accountability for ADHD: Strategies That Actually Work for Neurodivergent Brains
+ADHD Accountability: Strategies for Neurodivergent Brains

-Decision Fatigue: Why Making Fewer Daily Choices Makes You Better at Everything
+Decision Fatigue: Why Fewer Daily Choices Make You Sharper

 The Science-Backed Night Routine: How Evening Habits Set Up Tomorrow's Success